Lithium iron phosphate: Applications

-Comparison
+Comparison to other battery chemistries

-Although LFP has 25% less specific energy (Wh/g) than lithium batteries with oxide (e.g. nickel-cobalt-manganese, NCM) cathode materials, primarily due to its operational voltage (3.2 volts vs 3.7 for NCM-type cathode chemistries), it has 70% more than nickel-hydrogen batteries.

-The major differences between LFP batteries and other lithium-ion battery types is that LFP batteries contain no cobalt (removing ethical and economic questions about cobalt's availability) and have a flat discharge curve.

-LFP batteries have drawbacks, originating from a high electronic resistivity of LFP, as well as the lower maximum charge/discharge voltage.
-The energy density is significantly lower than LiCoO_{2} (although higher than the nickel–metal hydride battery).

-Lithium cobalt oxide based battery chemistries are more prone to thermal runaway if overcharged and cobalt is both expensive and not widely geographically available.
-Other chemistries such as nickel-manganese-cobalt (NMC) have supplanted LiCo chemistry cells in most applications.
-The original ratio of Ni to Mn to Co was 3:3:3, whereas today, cells are being made with ratios of 8:1:1 or 6:2:2, whereby the Co content has been drastically reduced.
+In addition to the aforementioned differences between LFP and other Li-ion battery cathodes, LFP exhibits a flat discharge voltage curve.
+The voltage curves of lithium transition metal oxides are sloped.
+The flat voltage curve of LFP gives a nearly constant voltage throughout the entire use of the battery (discharge), but presents issues for state of charge estimation by a device's battery management system.

-LiFePO_{4} batteries are comparable to sealed lead acid batteries and are often being touted as a drop-in replacement for lead acid applications.
-The most notable difference between lithium iron phosphate and lead acid is the fact that the lithium battery capacity shows only a small dependence on the discharge rate.
-With very high discharge rates, for instance 0.8C, the capacity of the lead acid battery is only 60% of the rated capacity.
-Therefore, in cyclic applications where the discharge rate is often greater than 0.1C, a lower rated lithium battery will often have a higher actual capacity than the comparable lead acid battery.
-This means that at the same capacity rating, the lithium will cost more, but a lower capacity lithium battery can be used for the same application at a lower price.
-The cost of ownership when considering the lifecycle further increases the value of the lithium battery when compared to a lead acid battery., but they have much poorer performance at lower temperatures, as covered in the section on effects of temperature.
+LiFePO_{4} batteries are comparable to sealed lead acid batteries and are often touted as a drop-in replacement for lead-acid applications.
+The most notable difference between lithium iron phosphate and lead acid is that lithium battery capacity shows only a small dependence on discharge rate.
+With high discharge rates, for instance, 0.8C, the capacity of the lead-acid battery is only 60% of its rated capacity.
+Therefore, in cyclic applications where the discharge rate is often greater than 0.1C, a lower-rated lithium battery will usually have a higher actual capacity than the comparable lead-acid battery.
+This means that, at the same capacity rating, lithium will cost more, but a lower-capacity lithium battery can be used for the same application at a lower price.
+The cost of ownership when considering the lifecycle further increases the value of the lithium battery when compared to a lead acid battery, but they have much poorer performance at lower temperatures, as covered in the section on effects of temperature.